PlasticRanger

 • Low strength and stiffness in extreme temperatures

 Packaging: LSPE is highly utilized for packaging applications, particularly in the pharma industry.
-Caps, liners, trash bags, laminations closures, etc., are some products suing LDPE.
+Caps, liners, trash bags, lamination closures, etc., are some products suing LDPE.

 Pipes and Fitting: Low-Density Polyethylene is used to manufacture water pipes thanks to its ability to resist water for longer periods of time coupled with good plasticity.

 LLDPE is structurally quite similar to LDPE.
-It is produced by the basic polymerization process involving ethylene monomer with 1 butane and smaller amounts of 1 hexaene and 1 octene using metallocene catalysts.
+It is produced by the basic polymerization process involving ethylene monomer with 1 butane and smaller amounts of 1 hexaene and one octene using metallocene catalysts.

 The structural design of LLDPE is a bit different with uniform branches (rather than having longer branches like LDPE) and a linear backbone.

-These branches’ speciality is to skid against each other within elongation without entangling with LDPE.
+These branches’ specialty is to skid against each other within elongation without entangling with LDPE.

 • Good stress crack and smack resistance